tinemattheus/Coursera-Course-Getting-and-Cleaning-Data-Ass-/README.md

 > Written with [StackEdit](https://stackedit.io/).

-The script is written with RStudio - the R version used is 3.4.2.
+The script for peer graded assignment Getting and Cleaning Data is written with RStudio - the R version used is 3.4.2.

 Content
 -------
  1. Before running the script
- 2. Script
+ 2. Script description
  3. Viewing the tidy data set